More pages in this section

-If you have been charged with drink driving, you will likely be issued a Notice to Appear by the Queensland Police Service.
-You must attend Court on the date provided on the Notice to Appear.
-Failure to appear at Court is an offence, and a warrant may be issued for your arrest.
+If you have been charged with drink driving, you will likely be issued a Notice to Appear by the Queensland Police Service which will require you to appear in Court.
+You must attend Court on the date provided in that Notice.
+Failure to appear at Court is an offence, and a warrant may be issued for your arrest if you don't attend.

 The penalty you will receive for drink driving is dependant on several factors, including your Blood Alcohol Concentration (BAC).
 Your BAC is the amount of alcohol in your system, measured by calculating grams of alcohol per 100ml of blood.
 Your BAC will be obtained by the arresting officer through a breath test or blood test.